 While these suggestions about nutrition for healthy veins focus on individual ingredients and nutrients that are important for vein health, following them doesn’t have be complicated.
 You should check with your personal physician for more specific dietary advice, but as a general rule increasing your intake of fruits and vegetables while reducing your consumption of processed foods will help ensure that you’re feeding your veins, and body, with the nutrients needed to thrive.
 If you are a person who has never really paid much attention to your diet, know that it’s never too late to start!
 There’s no need to become obsessive or spend a lot of time counting calories and measuring food portions (though sometimes these practices can be useful when first starting out).
 As journalist Michael Pollan writes at the beginning of The Omnivore’s Dilemma, a good, simple guideline is: “Eat real food.
 Not too much.
 Mostly plants.

 A number of factors beyond dietary habits can contribute to venous problems: genetic predisposition, age, jobs that require prolonged periods of standing, excess weight and lack of exercise.
 The suggestions about nutrition for healthy veins outlined in this article can be implemented at any time for a positive impact.
 However, if you are already suffering from venous insufficiency – characterized by pain, heaviness, fatigue and swelling in the legs (with or without varicose veins) – then it’s important to know that these nutritional changes won’t on their own reverse this condition.
-If you are experiencing these symptoms, come in to Artemis Colorado – Vein & Cosmetic Center for a consultation, or call us and we’ll discuss what’s ailing you.
+If you are experiencing these symptoms, come into Artemis Vein & Aesthetic Center for a consultation, or contact us and we’ll discuss what’s ailing you.
 Our experienced medical team uses state-of-the-art procedures to diagnose and treat venous disease to get you back on the path toward optimal health.